There many resources to help you with the Kubuntu Focus.

 System Settings > Input Devices > Keyboard > Hardware (tab) > Numlock on Plasma Startup (checkbox).
 Be aware that numlock must be turned off for some keyboard shortcuts to work.

-Q: I have some icons in the panel I'd like to always see and others I'd like to removed.
+Q: I have some icons in the panel I'd like to always see and others I'd like to remove.
 What steps do I need to take?

 Pin to Task Manager near the bottom.
 To unpin an app, use the same procedure but select

 Unpin from Task Manager.

 A2: It is also possible an icon is not a part of the task manager and is a widget instead.
 If this is the case, right-click on it to see a contextual menu with these options:

 Add Panel and